cam4ani/PhD-AnimalWelfare/Chapter0-GantnerCleaning/README.txt

+------------------------------------------ Datasets
+------------------- 1
 Sample of the data: "Sample-Traking-Data.csv"

+------------------- 2
+Video observations results for both training and tst dataset: "Video_Observation_training&testing.csv". with the following annotation code:
+    -1: can't be sure (e.g. not clear on camera)
+    1: CR - correct record cf terminology described in paper
+    0: WR - wrong record cf terminology described in paper
+    3: an actual transition that was missed by our tracking system Any term describing a zone name (e.g. Tier 1, Tier2, winter garden, ...): an actual transition that was missed by our tracking system

+Out of the 48 batches initially chosen for the verification dataset, we ended up having 42 batches due to •cameras orientation issues,
+•backpack not being clearly distinguishable and
+•birds that did not moved during the entire batch and for which we had no evidence if the tag functioned correctly (therefore were removed from the batches)

+Training dataset further details: a total of 46 tags is involved in the training dataset, with 17 tags involved with more than 100 observations and 35 tags involved in more than 40 observations.
+The training dataset contains 1’740 observations from the tracking system involving pen 3-5, 1’407 observations from the tracking system involving pens 10-12, and 1’127 observations from the tracking system involving pens 8-9.
+The training dataset contains 916 observations from the litter area, 2’393 observations from the lower perch, 404 observations from the nestbox zone and 561 observations from the top floor.

 ------------------------------------------ Decision tree classifiers 1_PreprocessedTraining&TestingData.ipynb: merge the records metadata with the video analysis. output: "id_run+InputCleaning.csv"